 Should your garage door be the same color as your house?

-How do you pick a garage door that perfectly suits your home?
+How do you pick a residential garage door that perfectly suits your home?
 With a bit of know-how, it’s easy to pass the exterior design vibe check with flying colors.
 You can keep it simple by choosing a door that matches an existing color on your home’s exterior or go bold with an accent color.

-Color is a form of expression, so you can have some fun with it.
+Garage door colors are a form of expression, so you can have some fun with it.
 Here’s some general guidance to support your decision making.

 Making your garage door the same color as your house